CSE-NMIT/OOPS/Assignments/Trello/README.md

     // JSON Serialize code goes here
 }
 ```
+**OR**
+4. You can create helper function for the sake of this App.

-IMHO, given these choice, my personal preference would be (3).
+IMHO, given these choices, my personal preference would be (3).
 However, I leave upto you.